-This gluten-free vegan cold cut is one of those recipes that I promised some of my readers a long time ago and today I’m finally getting around to writing it: kudos to me!
-I experimented with this kind of vegan salami last year and then made it again because I liked it a lot.
-I chose to flavor it with chickpeas and olives but I’ll also try it with rehydrated sun-dried tomatoes when I remember to buy them…
+This gluten-free vegan cold cut is one of those recipes I promised some of my readers a long time ago and that today I finally get to write: well done me!
+I experimented with this kind of vegan salami last year and then made it again because I really liked it.
+I chose to flavor it with chickpeas and olives, but I’ll also try it with sun-dried tomatoes rehydrated in water when I remember to buy them…

-The way I made it, this vegan cold cut weighs about 300g (around 10.5 oz) and you can cut 10 slices of 30g (about 1 oz) each that cost only 1 Weight Watchers point, great right?
+As I made it, this vegan cold cut weighs about 300g (10.5 oz) and you can get 10 slices of 30g (1.1 oz) each that cost only 1 Weight Watchers point, great right?

-It really takes little to make it and further on you’ll find the step-by-step process.
-One of those recipes that’s harder to explain than to make!
+It’s really easy to make and further down you’ll find the step-by-step procedure.
+One of those recipes that’s harder to explain than to do!

 Here are some other chickpea recipes that might interest you: